 What happens when veterinary services companies go public?

-News about NVA’s potential IPO started in early-to-mid 2021, however, we believe an IPO will not occur until late 2022 or even 2023.
-With the stocks of growth companies declining significantly in the first quarter of 2022—along with inflation, interest rate hikes, and a war in Ukraine—there is uncertainty in the market, which makes an IPO a risky move.
+News about NVA’s potential IPO started in early-to-mid 2021, however, with the market turmoil, we now believe an IPO will not occur until late 2024 or even 2025.
+With the stocks of growth companies declining significantly in the early 2022—along with inflation, interest rates hikes, and a war in Ukraine—there is uncertainty in the market, which makes an IPO a risky move.
 Within the veterinary industry in particular, it’s difficult to top the pace of stellar growth it experienced in 2020 and 2021.
-Public stocks in the veterinary sector, such as Zoetis and IDEXX, are feeling this impact as their stock prices have declined materially in the first quarter of 2022.
+Public stocks in the veterinary sector, such as Zoetis and IDEXX, are feeling this impact as their stock prices have declined materially in 2022 and early 2023.
+We believe an IPO will not occur until the Federal Reserve moves interest rates down from their current 5% level to under 4% (which is likely, at the earliest, late 2024)

 This brings us to another question: Is an IPO ‘good’ for the market?
 Will it help the valuations of individual practices?
 The answer is as clear as mud.
 In reality, it depends on a number of factors.